-While I was updating my Subtraction Fact Mental Strategy Count Up To Free Sample, which provides practice in identifying and discriminating between basic subtraction equations, I began thinking about concrete ways to introduce this subtraction fact strategy.
+While I was updating my Subtraction Fact Mental Strategy Count Up To Free Sample, I began thinking about concrete ways to introduce this subtraction fact strategy.
 I also started to realize that children who view subtraction as only meaning to take away would have a difficult time conceptualizing this strategy.
 (Never fear, after I get off my soapbox, there will be a link to another subtraction freebie below!)

 When they are ready, students can use their own number line strips to practice.
-I would only give them three counters as this strategy is best used with a difference of 1, 2, or 3.
+Only give them three counters as this strategy is best used with a difference of 1, 2, or 3.
 I have also included a three counter strip that can be used as a bridge to mental fluency, instead of using fingers.
-Just say the lower number, then place counters as you count up to the higher number.
+Just say the lower number.
+Then, place counters as you count up to the higher number.

 Students who understand and apply the Count Up To strategy for basic facts will also be able to apply it to multi-digit subtraction.

-I am delighted to have finally finished giving my subtraction fact strategy anchor charts, flashcards, and worksheets a cosmetic makeover.
-I also added black/ gray/ white anchor charts and quarter page size mini-charts.
-The strategies covered are Subtract Zero, Subtract All, Count Down, Count Up To, Doubles, Make 10, Bridge With 10, Subtract 10, Subtract 9, and Subtract 8.
+The newest edition (July 2018) of my subtraction fact strategy anchor charts, flashcards, and worksheets include options for both Count Down and Count Back.
+You can choose the best one for you and your students.
+The strategies covered are Subtract Zero, Subtract All, Count Down/ Count Back, Count Up To, Doubles, Make 10, Bridge With 10, Subtract 10, Subtract 9, and Subtract 8.
 These resources are available individually or as a bundle.

 - Free Fun With Popping Doubles for Subtraction